Let me tell you what I really want …

-I often get emails asking me to fill in this survey and that survey, and more often than not it ends up in the bin!
+I often get emails asking me to fill in this survey and that survey,telling them what I really want, and more often than not it ends up in the bin!
 I had one come through today and I thought I may as well seeing as I had a few minutes to myself.
 As I was entering in my retail therapy habits it asked me about my homeware habits.

 Do I buy cushions, throws, picture frames and candles?
 Firstly I share my home with boys/men (hubby, 3 grown stepsons, 1 small boy) so obviously I add my own feminine touches as and where I can.
 Howver all these feminine additions must be hardy enough to contend with the usual roughness of male handling.
 The urge to respond with ‘is the Pope a catholic?’ was overwhelming and so I resisted and selected the ‘yes’ box instead.
 This survey then went into asking me the ins and outs of a ducks backside - do I buy any of these items (insert massive list of options, which I say yes to most of), how much have I spent in the last year, did I buy any from this particular retailer?
 The barrage of questions was relentless!

 Then it made the mistake of offering me a text box to write my own response in my very own words.
 The question ‘Why do you go to other retailers instead of purchasing from XYZ?’
 Well Anonymous Chain Store Market Researcher, who I will now call Hank for short, where do I begin?